-Use these tips for each of the poses below:
+Use these tips for each of the stretches below:

 - Start by slowly breathing in and out through the nose.
 Keep the breath flowing through the whole stretch.